 Additional surveillance groundwater sampling locations, established in 1999, are in areas surrounding the Plutonium Facility and Tritium Facility.
 Potential contaminants include plutonium and tritium from these facilities, respectively.
 Plutonium is much more likely to bind to the soil than migrate into the groundwater.
 Tritium, as HTO, can migrate into groundwater if spilled in sufficient quantities.
 Upgradient of these facilities, well W-305 is screened in HSU-2.

-In 2020, well W-305 was non-operable and was unable to be sampled.
 Downgradient wells W-101, W-147, and W-148 are screened in HSU-1B.
-As in 2012 through 2019, well W-101 was dry and could not be sampled in 2020.
-In August 2000, elevated tritium activity was detected in the groundwater sampled at well W-148 ( $115 \pm 5.0$ Bq/L [ $3100 \pm 135$ pCi/L]).
-The activity was most likely related to local infiltration of storm water containing elevated tritium activity.
-Tritium activities in groundwater in this area had remained at or near the same level through 2005, but samples collected from well W-148 in 2006 through 2020 have shown significantly lower values-a downward trend ranging from approximately one-fifth to one-half of the August 2000 value due to the natural decay and dispersion of tritium.
-Well W-147 tritium results for 2020 were also consistent with past years.
+As in 2012 through 2020, well W-101 was dry and could not be sampled in 2022.
+In August 2000, elevated tritium was detected in the groundwater sampled at well W-148 (115 ± 5.0 Bq/L [$3,100 \pm 135$ pCi/L]).
+This was likely caused by local infiltration of storm water containing elevated tritium.
+Tritium concentrations in groundwater in this area had remained at or near the same level through 2005, but samples collected from well W-148 in 2006 through 2022 have shown significantly lower values - a downward trend ranging from approximately one-tenth to one-half of the August 2000 value due to the natural decay and dispersion of tritium.
+Well W-147 tritium results for 2022 were also consistent with past years.
 LLNL continues to collect groundwater samples from these wells periodically for surveillance purposes, primarily to demonstrate that tritium concentrations remain below MCLs.